Skip to main content

 For the purchase of school supplies

 Regulations: Art.
-10 and 12 bis Text Recast of the legal provisions of the Autonomous Community of Extremadura regarding taxes transferred by the State, approved by Legislative Decree 1/2018, of April 10
+10 and 12 bis Text Consolidated legal provisions of the Autonomous Community of Extremadura on taxes transferred by the State, approved by Legislative Decree 1/2018, of April 10

-15 euros for the purchase of school supplies for each child or descendant dependent on the taxpayer.
+15 euros for the purchase of school supplies for each child or dependent of the taxpayer.

 Requirements for applying the deduction

-• The purchase of school supplies must be intended for children or descendants of compulsory school age for whom there is the right to the minimum for descendants regulated in the Law of IRPF .
+• The purchase of school supplies must be intended for children or descendants of compulsory school age who are entitled to the minimum for descendants regulated in the Personal Income Tax Law ## .

-This requirement will be deemed to have been met when the child or descendant is between 6 and 15 years old on the date the tax accrues.
+This requirement will be deemed to have been met when the child or descendant is between 6 and 15 years of age on the date the tax becomes due.

-• Only parents or ascendants who live with their children or descendants in school will have the right to practice the deduction.
+• Only parents or ascendants who live with their school-aged children or descendants will be entitled to practice the deduction.

-• When a child or descendant lives with both parents or ascendants, the amount of the deduction will be prorated in equal parts in the declaration of each of them, in the event that they opt for individual taxation.
+• When a child or descendant lives with both parents or ascendants, the amount of the deduction will be prorated equally in the declaration of each of them, in the event that they opted for individual taxation.

-• That the sum of the general and savings tax bases , boxes [0435] and [0460] of the declaration statement, does not exceed the following amounts:
+• That the sum of the general and savings tax bases , boxes [0435] and [0460] of the declaration of the declaration, does not exceed the following amounts:

 1. In general: